-Claims for compensation are assessed on an individual basis, with the compensation received based on the type and extent of the injury, as well as the particular circumstances of the person injured.
+Claims for motor vehicle accident compensation are assessed on an individual basis, with the compensation received based on the type and extent of the injury, as well as the particular circumstances of the person injured.

 Your car accident injury claim could include the cost of any medical treatment undertaken, rehabilitation cost, loss of income, the cost of care and general damages such as pain.

 Since July 2016, someone seriously injured in a motor accident in Queensland can claim lifetime treatment, care and support under the National Injury Insurance Scheme (NIIS).
-By speaking to us as early as possible in the process, we will be able to help you understand what you can claim for in your individual circumstances.
+By speaking to our motor vehicle accident lawyers as early as possible in the process, we will be able to help you understand what you can claim for in your individual circumstances.

 Legal Advice for CTP Claims

 You are not required by law to have a car accident lawyer represent you for your CTP claim.
 However, it can be in your best interests to seek legal advice; particularly if your claim is disputed or complex.